Funding for Erasmus+ internships

-- EU member states: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Greece, United Kingdom, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain, Czech Republic, Hungary and Cyprus,
+- EU member states: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Greece, United Kingdom, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain, Czech Republic, Hungary and Cyprus

 - Candidate member: Turkey

-- EEA countries: Iceland, Lichtenstein and Norway
+- EEA countries: Iceland, Liechtenstein and Norway

 - Overseas territories of EU member states as well as: Greenland, New Caledonia and Dependencies, French Polynesia, French Southern and Antarctic Lands, Wallis and Futuna, Mayotte, Saint Pierre and Miquelon, Aruba, Netherlands Antilles, Anguilla, Cayman Islands, Falkland Islands, South Georgia and South Sandwich Islands, Montserrat, Pitcairn, St. Helena, Ascension island, Tristan da Cunha, British Territory of Antarctica, British Indian Ocean Territory, Turks and Caicos Islands, British Virgin Islands and Réunion